johnridesabike/acutis/docs/manual.md

 As an example, the JSON object `{"color": "blue"}` binds the string `"blue"` to the name `color`.

+Bindings in Acutis are what some languages call "variables."
+The term _variable_ is not completely accurate in Acutis because bindings are immutable and therefore cannot _vary_.
+Nonetheless, you may still see the two terms used interchangeably.

 ## Echoing values

 If you apply the data from the last section to this template: